-- 97. The construction of innovation centers and rehabilitation of TTIs will be done exclusively at the selected TTI sites.
+- 97. The construction of innovation centers and other facilities such as dormitories, and rehabilitation of TTIs will be done exclusively at the 17 TTI sites.
 Impacts due to project location include geological hazards such as earthquake and volcanoes, vulnerability to tropical cyclones and flooding, and proximity to areas with high biodiversity, and loss of trees.
 As some buildings will be demolished in NCR, CAR, Region I, Region II and Region III, and some TTIs will be rehabilitated or expanded, there is a potential that hazardous wastes including asbestos or asbestos-containing materials (ACM) are present in buildings affected.
 The design of buildings, facilities and other associated infrastructure necessary for the construction and operation of RTICs and other facilities will be evaluated further during detailed design stage. - 98.
 The following are the major environmental issues associated with project location.